ganginav/rez/README.md

 ## Roadmap

-- [ ] **Private repos via GitHub OAuth** — authorize → receive an access token → pass it as
+- [x] **Private repos for the host** — with a server-side `GITHUB_TOKEN` (`repo` scope), your own private repositories can be browsed and analyzed today.
-      `Authorization: token <token>` on every GitHub call.
-The pipeline is otherwise unchanged;
+- [ ] **Multi-user access via GitHub OAuth** — let each visitor sign in with their own GitHub account so they can analyze _their_ private repos, instead of relying on the host's token.
-      the token lives in the session only and is never persisted client-side.
+      Each visitor's access token would live in the session only and never be persisted client-side.

 ## License